 If you observe potential academic misconduct, you may choose to interrupt or prevent it before it clearly becomes a reportable offense.
 Examples of this could be requesting that students sit multiple seats apart or reminding a class that books, papers and phones should be inside bags and out of view.

-One method of clearly articulating your expectations of what behavior is acceptable in a manner all students should be able to understand and remember is through the course syllabus.
+One method of clearly articulating expectations of acceptable behavior is through the course syllabus.
 This document can set the tone and demonstrate your interest in their learning, as well as your commitment to reporting any failure to adhere to your expectations or the Code of Student Conduct.
-By describing your particular expectations, you remind and educate the students and by doing so, reduce the likelihood that they engage in behavior that you explicitly covered.
+By describing your particular expectations, you remind and educate the student, and by doing so, reduce the likelihood that they engage in unacceptable.

 You are expected to do your own work and demonstrate academic integrity in every aspect of this course.
 Familiarize yourself with the standards set forth in the OSU Code of Student Conduct section 4.2 (available at studentlife.oregonstate.edu/code).
-You must only access sources and resources authorized by the instructor and cite all sources that contribute to your completion of an assignment.
-You may not show your work to any other current or future students without my authorization.
-Violations of these expectations or the Code of Student Conduct will be reported.
-If there is any question about whether an act constitutes academic misconduct, it is the students’ obligation to seek clarification and approval from the instructor prior to acting.
+You must only access sources and resources authorized by the instructor and correctly cite all sources that contribute to the completion of an assignment.
+You may not show your work to any other current or future students without the instructor's authorization.
+Violations of these expectations or the Code of Student Conduct will be reported to the Office of Student Conduct and Community Standards.
+If there is any question about whether an act constitutes academic misconduct, it is your responsibility to seek clarification and approval from the instructor prior to acting.

 To help prevent misconduct in your class, you might want to think about adding additional information for students in your syllabus outlining your expectations.
 Consider these questions if your class involves…